-Attendance/Timeliness: Each student is expected to attend all class and lab sessions.
-Tardiness in submitting required assignments will have a significant negative impact on grading.
+Attendance/Timeliness: Attendance is mandatory at all class and lab sessions.
+Tardiness of attendance and assignments will have a significant negative impact on grading.

 Electronic Devices: Use of electronic devices such as laptops, tablets, phones, desktop or other devices for purposes other than class work will have a significant negative impact on grading.